Things You'll Need

 Welcome guests as they enter the event.
 Pass out a flier to explain the rules of the night.

 Go over any logistics for the night prior to the start of gambling.
 Make sure everyone understands the rules and how things will operate.
 Introduce any key participants to the guests such as the person handling the money transactions, the caterer, bartenders, or waitresses.

-Appoint someone to patrol the different games to make sure no one is getting drunk or otherwise out of hand.
-If so, they should be politely escorted from the event so as not to spoil it for the rest of the players.
+If alcohol consumption causes guests to become obnoxious, they should be politely escorted from the event so as not to spoil it for the rest of the players.